Telerik Reporting is an embedded tool for creating and displaying reports in a visually structured and logically grouped way.

 When the report definition is ready and the report looks the way you want, you can show it in a Telerik Report Viewer for your web, mobile, or desktop application.

-Report Viewers are UI components which allow you to display a report document in the UI of the application and to interact with it.
+Report Viewers are UI components that allow you to display a report document in the UI of the application and to interact with it.
 The Report Viewers cover various technologies such as Angular, React, Blazor, HTML5/JS, ASP.NET Core, WinUI, WPF, Windows Forms, and some more.

 Showing a report in a Telerik Report Viewer is fairly easy, especially when you use the Telerik Reporting Item Templates that will be set up in your Visual Studio by the Telerik Reporting installer.
 The Item Templates provide a Wizard-like interface that handles the configuration of the Report Viewer and adds the NuGet or binary assembly references that are needed to run the Telerik Reporting engine.